“Inverse” of Constant Function

 How to Find the Inverse of a Constant Function

 Suppose we have a constant function f (x) = 2.
 The graph of this function is just a horizontal line (parallel to the x-axis) passing through the point (0, 2).

 Now, we can find its inverse algebraically by doing the following steps:

 - Replace f (x) by y:

 - Swap the roles of x and y to get the inverse function:

 x = 2

-The graph of x = 2 is just a vertical line (parallel to y-axis) passing through the point (2, 0).
-Here are the graphs of the original constant function and its inverse on the same xy-axis,
+The graph of x = 2 is just a vertical line (parallel to the y-axis) passing through the point (2, 0).
+Here are the graphs of the original constant function and its inverse on the same XY-axis,

 They are truly inverses of each other because they are symmetrical about the line y = x.
 Observe that their graphs are mirror images of each other along that line.

 However, is the vertical line x = 2 a function?
 The answer is NO. Since every vertical line would fail the vertical line test.
 If we draw a vertical line cutting through x = 2 it will intersect at it more than once.
 In fact, they will overlap thus intersecting at an infinite number of points.